Sebastian-Fitzner/mangony/README.md

 **Assemble?**

-For 2 1/2 years I am working with Assemble.
+For 2 1/2 years I have worked with Assemble.
 It is a great tool and I like it a lot.

 The new [Assemble](https://github.com/assemble/assemble) (a full stack site generator) seems to be pretty nice, but it doesn`t fit so well in my current stack.
-Grunt-assemble however has [a major bug](https://github.com/assemble/grunt-assemble/issues/22), so it is not usable in the latest release.

 **Last but not least**